paloul/araneae.platform/aws/Infra-1-istio.md

 ```

 ### Step 3 - Deploy the Istio Resources that allow the platform to function
-~~Identify all potential hosts and their domains.
-Open the file `gateway-authorization-policy.yaml` and add all
-potential domains to the `hosts` array.~~
-The `istio-resources` folder has sub-folders for each piece of the platform that require istio routing and gateways.
+The `istio-resources` folder has sub-folders for each piece of the platform that require istio routing and gateways,
-Duplicate a sub-folder and add functionality for any new pieces of the platform that you require.
+i.e. ArgoCD.
+Duplicate a sub-folder and add functionality for any new piece of the platform that you require.

 Make changes if any are necessary, then you can apply the istio resources:
 ```bash